-Rodents are regularly found all through New Zealand, and are also often transported in containers, by boat, and on trucks.
-A mouse is able to excrete around 40-100 droppings each day while a rat can excrete 20-50 as well as approximately 14 ml of urine.
+Rodents are regularly found all through New Zealand.
+Actually they are also often transported in containers like by boat, and on trucks.
+A mouse is able to excrete around 40-100 droppings each day.
+While a rat can excrete 20-50 as well as approximately 14 ml of urine.
 Consequently, there are potential threats of illness and sickness just like salmonella.
 Even in New Zealand, few people die as a result of disease spread by rodents.

-Furthermore, rodents bring about severe destruction of equipment, furniture, and buildings and can also create a potential fire risk by means of chewing through electrical wires and plastic insulation.
-In addition, they present an environmental issue by contaminating stock, damaging crops, killing young birds and stealing eggs.
+Furthermore, rodents bring about severe destruction of equipment such as furniture and buildings.
+They can also create a potential fire risk by means of chewing through electrical wires.
+As well as plastic insulation.
+In addition, they present an environmental issue by contaminating stock and damaging crops.
+In addition, killing young birds and stealing eggs.

 Keep in mind that rodents also carry fleas and fleas may carry worms.
 Better keep these pests off your home.

 There may be more than 1500 rodent species throughout the world.
 Just like bacteria, they simply require basic commodities to survive and reproduce.
-The food safety dangers presented by rats in a food premises are extremely severe, a few of the organisms associated with rodents consist of Listeria and Salmonella.
+The food safety dangers presented by rats in a food premises are extremely severe.
+A few of the organisms associated with rodents consist of Listeria and Salmonella.
 Rats even carry the bacteria that cause the diseases.
-Mice, particularly, urinate and defecate randomly which could as well cause considerable health threats to food and non food products alike.
+Mice, particularly urinate and defecate randomly which can cause considerable health threats to food and non food products alike.

 Rats are able to climb horizontal and vertical wiring.
-They can climb inside vertical pipes which are about 40 mm-100mm in diameter.
+They can climb inside vertical pipes which are about 40 mm to 100 mm in diameter.
 They may drop 15 meters with no severe injury.
 Rats can jump horizontally as much as 1.2 meters on a flat surface.
 They can travel in sewers even against considerable current flow.
 They can tread water for about 3 days.